Inverted neutrino mass hierarchy and mixing in the Zee-Babu model: Introduction

 \section{Introduction}

 At present, neutrino and Higgs physics are hot topics in current Particle Physics.
 The neutrino mass and mixing are the first evidence of beyond Standard Model (SM) physics.
-Despite the Higgs boson bas been discovered by the ATLAS and the CMS but in which model it belongs is still open question.
+Despite the Higgs boson bas been discovered by the ATLAS \cite{ATLAS} and the CMS \cite{CMS} but in which model it belongs is still open question.
 For the aforementioned reasons, the search for an extended model coinciding with the current data on neutrino physics is one of our top priorities.
 In our opinion, the model with the simplest particle content is preferred.
 By this criterion, the Zee-Babu model \cite{zee,zeebabu,babu} is very attractive.
-In our previous work \cite{lvZB}, we have derived the exact solution for the neutrino mass matrix in the model under consideration and derived some regions of the parameters.
-In this paper, we focus on the Majorana phases, the effective mass governing neutrinoless double beta decay and the sum of neutrino masses.
-As we discuss below, the Zee-Babu can fit very well data on recent neutrino experiments.
+In our previous work \cite{lvZB}, we have derived the exact solution for the neutrino mass matrix in the model under consideration and derived some regions of the parameters in the normal neutrino mass hierarchy.

+As far as we know at present the values of the absolute neutrino masses as well as the mass ordering of neutrinos are still an open problem.
+The mass ordering of neutrino depends on the sign of $\Delta m^2_{31}$ which is currently unknown.
+In the case of 3-neutrino mixing, the two possible signs of $\Delta m^2_{31}$ corresponding to two types of neutrino mass spectrum can be provided as follows